ph4xmo/pypptxshot/README.md

 ```

 ## 🔑 License
 PyPPTXShot is released under the MIT License.
-See LICENSE for more details."# pypptxshot"
+See LICENSE for more details.